jpohara12/workshop/Assignment2.md

 As I continue my research on how to modify and add assisting measure to these geospatial methods.
 I look to see how to add machine learning techniques paired with better data that will allow combating the widespread disease in the sub-Saharan Africa region.
 As said by *Joshua Blumenstock*, "New sources of data should complement, not replace, old sources"(2018).
 Using his famous quote,  I propose the question:

-How do you included data of high transmission social groups in the study of HIV in sub-Saharan Africa?
+How do you make sure of the inclusion of data of high transmission social groups in the study of HIV in sub-Saharan Africa?